Wings of Fire (novel series): Synopsis

-The series currently consists of three arcs (soon to be four) of five books apiece, which focus on young dragons, or dragonets.
-The first arc includes Clay (MudWing), Tsunami (SeaWing), Glory (RainWing), Starflight (NightWing), and Sunny (SandWing) fulfilling or subverting prophecies to save their world.
-Each arc consists of five books, and each book centers on its own protagonist, whose story is told through a third person limited perspective.
-Fifteen books in the main series have been released, as well as four novellas (known as Winglets), two extended-length standalone novels (known as Legends), multiple companion books and a presently-releasing series of graphic novel adaptations of titles from the main series.
+The series currently consists of four arcs, with the first three arcs having five books each, and the fourth arc being planned to have three books.
+The books focus on young dragons, or dragonets.
+Each book centers on its own protagonist, whose story is told through a third person limited perspective.
+Each arc involves its protagonists fulfilling or subverting prophecies to save their world.
+Sixteen books in the main series have been released, as well as five novellas (known as Winglets), two extended-length standalone novels (known as Legends), multiple companion books, and a presently-releasing series of graphic novel adaptations of titles from the main series.
 The series has been edited by Amanda Maciel and features covers drawn by Joy Ang; many of the titles have been recorded as audiobooks by Shannon McManus.

-Each Wings of Fire novel has been released in hardcover and paperback format (in addition to ongoing graphic novel adaptations).
-A fourth arc has been confirmed by Sutherland to be in the works, and the title of the sixteenth book has been revealed to be "The Hybrid Prince".
+Each Wings of Fire novel has been released in hardcover and paperback format along with some audio book adaptations.

 The Dragonet Prophecy

-The first arc consists of five books: The Dragonet Prophecy (2012), The Lost Heir (2013), The Hidden Kingdom (2013), The Dark Secret (2013), and The Brightest Night (2014), respectively starring Clay, Tsunami, Glory, Starflight and Sunny as the protagonists.
-It takes place roughly twenty years into the War of SandWing Succession, a war across most of Pyrrhia which originated when the three daughters of Queen Oasis of the SandWings—Blaze, Blister, and Burn—each sought the throne for herself after Oasis was killed by three treasure-hunting humans, which the dragons call scavengers, without a specified heir.
-Clay, Tsunami, Glory, Starflight, and Sunny (collectively referred to as the Dragonets of Destiny) are tasked by a prophecy ("The Dragonet Prophecy") to choose who should ascend to the throne and bring an end to the twenty-year war.
+The first arc consists of five books: The Dragonet Prophecy (2012), The Lost Heir (2013), The Hidden Kingdom (2013), The Dark Secret (2013), and The Brightest Night (2014), respectively starring the MudWing Clay, the SeaWing Tsunami, the RainWing Glory, the NightWing Starflight, and the SandWing Sunny, collectively known as the Dragonets of Destiny, as the protagonists.
+It takes place roughly twenty years into the War of SandWing Succession, a war across most of Pyrrhia which originated when the three daughters of Queen Oasis of the SandWings—Blaze, Blister, and Burn—each sought the throne for herself after Oasis was killed by three treasure-hunting humans, which the dragons call scavengers, without having a specified heir.
+Clay, Tsunami, Glory, Starflight, and Sunny were five dragonets who were taken and raised in hiding by a group called the "Talons of Peace".
+The Dragonet Prophecy claims that these dragonets (the "Dragonets of Destiny") must choose who should ascend to the SandWing throne and bring an end to the twenty-year war.
+The Dragonets of Destiny escape from where the Talons of Peace were keeping them and travel through Pyrrhia to find out more about who they are and where they came from.

 The Jade Mountain Prophecy

-The second arc consists of five books: Moon Rising (2014), Winter Turning (2015), Escaping Peril (2015), Talons of Power (2016), and Darkness of Dragons (2017), respectively starring Moonwatcher, Winter, Peril, Turtle and Qibli as the protagonists.
-It takes place six months after the events of Dragonet Prophecy.
-After the war ended, the Dragonets of the Prophecy established themselves at the newly-founded intertribal school, Jade Mountain Academy, and eventually expanded elsewhere within Pyrrhia.
-The books follow the aforementioned five students as they face off against threats both old and new and try to prevent the catastrophic destruction foretold in the "Jade Mountain Prophecy" from coming true.
+The second arc consists of five books: Moon Rising (2014), Winter Turning (2015), Escaping Peril (2015), Talons of Power (2016), and Darkness of Dragons (2017), respectively starring the NightWing Moonwatcher, the IceWing Winter, the SkyWing Peril, the SeaWing Turtle, and the SandWing Qibli as the protagonists.
+It takes place six months after the events of The Brightest Night.
+After the war ended, the Dragonets of Destiny, aside from Queen Glory, established themselves at their newly founded intertribal school, Jade Mountain Academy, and eventually expanded elsewhere within Pyrrhia.
+The books follow the aforementioned five students as they face off against threats both old and new, trying to prevent the catastrophic destruction foretold in the Jade Mountain Prophecy while grappling with an unknown evil called Darkstalker.